amanjhurani/amanjhurani/README.md

 **Talking about my Personal Stuffs:**

-- 🌱 I’m currently learning Machine Learning;
+- 🌱 I’m currently exploring Web Development;
 - 🤔 I’m looking for help with Data Structures and Algorithms 😭;
 - 📫 How to reach me: amanjhurani@gmail.com;